Honda S2000 Wheel Fitment Guide

 Honda S2000 Daily Driving Wheel Fitment

-If you own a Honda S2000 but aren’t interested in tracking it but still want a comfortable daily driver setup that looks clean so you can roll up to car meets and steal everyone's attention away from the 100000 Honda Civics and STIs with a Stage 2 accessport...that’s cool.
+If you own a Honda S2000 and aren't interested in tracking it but still want a comfortable daily driver setup that looks clean so you can roll up to car meets and steal everyone's attention... that's cool.
 I respect that.

-I would normally try to convince you to track your S2K, but daily driving a car that was designed to also bring a fun driving experience on the road is completely respectable.
+Normally, I would try to convince you to track your S2K, but daily driving a car that was designed for a fun driving experience on the road is completely respectable.

 Daily driving setups for a Honda S2000 generally are going to be running either stock suspension, lowering springs, or even coilovers.
 The second thing to consider here is if you want to run a staggered setup.

 Now, generally staggered setups have more of a functional purpose for track-oriented fitments, but some enthusiasts also really love the look of staggered setups.
 But we’ll first start with a square setup.